arosenblum1/arosenblum1/Projects/Rosies_Farm/README.md

 Time-Series Forecasting - *In Progress, stay tuned!*

-Automating Dosage of Nutrient Mix and other Solutions - *Planned*
+Automating Dosage of Nutrient Mix and Other Additives - *Planned*

 Image Analysis for Determining Crop Health - *Planned*